blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

 no redundancy and nothing in the way of configuration control.
-I kept nothing of that box--even moving away from EC2 to Rackspace--and CarePilot runs on kit built up from scratch, all the way up and down from the DB replication and backups, to application deployment process to high-level monitoring and notifications.
+I kept nothing of that box--even moving away from EC2 to Rackspace--and CarePilot runs on kit built up from scratch, all the way up and down from the DB replication and backups, to the application deployment process to high-level monitoring and notifications.
 It's been my goal at CarePilot to automate, within a reasonable degree, the maintenance and repair of the machines.
 Some things I've invented, others I've picked up and made use of.